wpendl99/.github/profile/javascript/introduction/introduction.md

 ## Comments

-You can comment out JavaScript with either line or block comments.
+You can comment your JavaScript with either line or block comments.

 ```js
 // Line comment